Kidnapped (1995 film): Part 2

 David is caught by British soldiers who consider him an accomplice of the murderer.
-Alan can free him.
+Alan frees him.
 Once they are safe, Alan refutes David's theories about the murder.
 Both of them go to James Stewart of The Glen and warn him.
-Against his will he is defended by them when the Red Coats come to arrest him.
+Against his will, he is defended by them when the Red Coats come to arrest him.

 Soon William Reid himself comes to Alan's home village in order to arrest Alan's foster father.
 James Stewart of The Glen sacrifices himself for his people's sake, but despite that they are driven off the land.
 Captain Forbes (Adam Blackwood), William Reid's direct subordinate, is appalled.

 Alan seeks to prove James Stewart's innocence.
 He visits gunsmith Angus (David Kelly), who has produced the very gun used for the Appin Murder.
-This leads to Hamish MacDonald (Jonathan Ryan) as a primary suspect.
+Angus will not reveal the identity of the murderer, but says enough that Alan Breck can guess the suspect comes from House Macdonald.
 Alan now goes to the Earl of Dunbrea (Alan Stanford), a former MacDonald clan chief and asks him for support.
-The Earl's grand daughter Mary guides Alan and David to her cousin Hamish's house.
+The Earl's granddaughter Mary gives up the name Hamish MacDonald (Jonathan Ryan), and guides Alan and David to the place her cousin is staying.

 Hamish does confess the murder but William Reid kills him under the pretence of self-defence.
 Alan is put in prison and is forced to watch James Stewart of The Glen being executed.
-David and the Earl of Dunbrea and his granddaughter free Alan Breck.
+David, with the assistance of the Earl of Dunbrea and his granddaughter Mary, frees Alan Breck.
 In order to hide, Alan visits his old brother-in-arms Ewen MacPherson of Cluny (Brian Blessed).

 William Reid concedes to Captain Forbes that he has indeed paid Hamish MacDonald to kill the “Red Fox”.
 As Captain Forbes learns, the “Red Fox” was considered too lenient towards his fellow countrymen and now William Reid is his successor as the King's factor.
 Following that Captain Forbes meets with Alan Breck and condones Reid's looming demise.
 Even so, before Alan Breck finally confronts William Reid and kills him, he takes care that David can eventually successfully claim his heritage.
-After he had done for David Balfour, what he failed to achieve for Bonnie Prince Charlie, he puts an end to William Reid's deceptive schemes and then leaves Britain forever.
+After he had done for David Balfour, what he failed to achieve for Bonnie Prince Charlie, he puts an end to William Reid's deceptive schemes and then leaves Scotland forever.